ten0s/slide/README.md

 * Extract slides from slide library
 * Add slide to slide library
 * Delete slide from slide library
-* Rename slides in slide library
+* Rename slide in slide library
 * Make slide library from slides (what SLIDELIB does)
 * Make slide from text records